jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (c) if the requirement to disclose information is under section 17A or section 18, by the date on which the court requires the production of information:
   (d) if the requirement to disclose information is under section 19, by the date on which the Commissioner requires the production of information:
   (e) if the requirement to disclose information is under a discovery obligation, by the date by which the discovery obligation requires the disclosure of information.
-(5) If a tax advisor acting on behalf of a person claims that a document is a tax advice document for the person, the claim must include written confirmation from the tax advisor that the tax advisor is authorised to act on behalf of the person for the purposes of sections 20C to 20G.
+(5) If a tax advisor acting on behalf of a person claims that a document is a tax advice document for the person, the claim must include notification by the tax advisor that the tax advisor is authorised to act on behalf of the person for the purposes of sections 20C to 20G.

 ### 20E Document or part of document included in tax advice document
 An information holder who is required to disclose information in relation to a person is required to provide a copy of a document or part of document that—